turkeryilmaz/openairinterface5g/tools/profiling/README.md

 group these retain their original single-PDU meanings.
 Demapping and unscrambling remain separate per-UE child spans.

+For `UE_PDSCH_MRC_MMSE`, `equalizer_mode=0` means that no separate MMSE kernel ran in this measured block, `1` selects general multi-layer MMSE, and `2` selects the specialized two-layer MMSE kernel.
+Its `ml_enabled` flag, and the same flag on `UE_PDSCH_LLR`, identify the joint two-layer QPSK/16QAM/64QAM ML-LLR path that executes later in the LLR stage.
+`UE_PDSCH_SCOPE_COPY.copy_kind` values `0`, `1`, `2`, and `3` denote
+channel-estimate, extracted-RX, compensated try-lock, and compensated fallback copies, respectively.
+Scope-copy events exist only when a corresponding scope operation is requested or available.

+`UE_TX_DEADLINE_MISS`, `GNB_RU_TX_NORTH`,
-`UE_TX_DEADLINE_MISS` and `GNB_RU_TX_NORTH` are reserved compatibility
+`UE_PDSCH_WORKSPACE_ALLOCATION`, and `UE_PDSCH_WORKSPACE_FREE` are reserved
-descriptors without current production producers.
-The former preserves the legacy deadline event, while the latter preserves the event ID for the NR RU north callback removed upstream.
-They must not be interpreted as measured zero when absent from a run.
+compatibility descriptors without current production producers.
+The first preserves the legacy deadline event; the second preserves the event ID for the NR RU north callback removed upstream; and the workspace descriptors preserve archives from revisions that allocated and freed PDSCH scratch per slot.
+Current PDSCH scratch is allocated persistently per actor outside the measured slot path.
+Absence of any reserved event must not be interpreted as measured zero.

 All recorded durations are inclusive.
 Exclusive time is valid only when every direct duration child has the same correlation and lies inside the parent